pmb59/KLTepigenome/README.md

 <h3>Uncovering correlated variability in epigenomic datasets using the Karhunen-Loeve Transform</h3>
 Next-generation sequencing is enabling the scientific community to go a step further in the understanding of molecular mechanisms controlling transcriptional and epigenetic regulation.
 Chromatin immunoprecipitation followed by sequencing (ChIP-seq) is commonly applied to map histone modifications or transcription factor binding sites for a protein of interest. **KLTepigenome** is a set of R scripts allowing to explore patterns of epigenomic variability and covariability in next-generation sequencing data sets by means of a functional eigenvalue decomposition of genomic data.
 The script KLTepigenome.r must be run first on each bigWig file, before using the rest of scripts.

-If you use this software for research, please cite the following paper Madrigal P, Krajewski P (2015) <a href="http://dx.doi.org/10.1186/s13040-015-0051-7"> Uncovering correlated variability in epigenomic datasets using the Karhunen-Loeve transform.</a>  **BioData Mining** 8:20.
+If you use this software for research, please cite the following paper:

+Madrigal P, Krajewski P (2015) <a href="http://dx.doi.org/10.1186/s13040-015-0051-7"> Uncovering correlated variability in epigenomic datasets using the Karhunen-Loeve transform.</a>  **BioData Mining** 8:20.
 DOI: <a href="http://dx.doi.org/10.1186/s13040-015-0051-7"> http://dx.doi.org/10.1186/s13040-015-0051-7

 <h5> Dependencies </h5>